 It is important that children are in school every day possible and that they arrive in school on time.
 Absence from school and late arrival can have a detrimental affect on their learning.
 We expect every child to have an attendance rate of at least 95% and if the school feels that a child is not attending regularly we may need to consult with the Buckinghamshire Council Educational Welfare Officer (see note below) who will investigate the matter.

 Authorised absence is recorded when the school has received and agreed a satisfactory explanation of absence from the parents.

 Unauthorised absence is recorded when a child is absent from school without permission; this is considered to be truancy.

 Late Arrival in school

-Please make sure your child is in school by 8.50a.m.
-The doors from the playground are shut once the children have entered and late arrivals will be required to enter the school through the main doors at the entrance and record their arrival time and reason for lateness in the late book register.
+Please make sure your child is in school by 8.50 a.m.
+The doors from the playground are shut at 8.50 a.m., so any late arrivals will be required to enter the school through the main doors by the school office and record their arrival time and reason for lateness in the Late arrivals register.

 If your child arrives in school after the register has been taken, this may be recorded as an unauthorised absence for the morning session.